zethkane/GroupMoneyMakers/README.md

 Money Management Application
 User Stories to Fulfill

-As a client, (not logged in) I
+As a client, (not logged in) I can

-can create new accounts
+-create new accounts

-deposit money to each account
+-deposit money to each account

-withdraw money from each account
+-withdraw money from each account

-transfer money to and from any 2 accounts
+-transfer money to and from any 2 accounts